-If an employer reduces employees’ regularly scheduled work hours, employees cannot use paid sick leave or expanded FMLA for the hours they are no longer scheduled to work.
+If an employer reduces employees’ regularly scheduled work hours, they cannot use paid sick leave or expanded FMLA for the hours they are no longer scheduled to work.
 This is because employees are not prevented from working those hours due to a COVID-19 qualifying reason, even if the reduction in hours was somehow related to COVID-19.
 Employees may, however, take paid sick leave or expanded family and medical leave if a COVID-19 qualifying reason prevents them from working their full schedule.
 If employees do, the amount of leave to which they are entitled is computed based on their work schedule before it was reduced.

 If an employer provides group health coverage, employees are entitled to continued group health coverage during their expanded FMLA on the same terms as if they continued to work.
 If employees are enrolled in family coverage, the employer must maintain coverage during their expanded FMLA.
 Employees generally must continue to make any normal contributions to the cost of their health coverage.

 If an employee chooses to use existing leave an employer has provided, the employer can supplement the pay mandated under the FFCRA with paid leave the employee may have under the paid leave policy of the company.
 However, if the employees does not make this decision, the employer cannot do so.
-Employers cannot require employees to supplement or adjust the pay mandated under the FFCRA with paid leave that the employee may have under an employer’s paid leave policy.
+Employers cannot require employees to supplement or adjust the pay mandated under the FFCRA with paid leave that the employee may have under my paid leave policy.
 Paid sick leave and expanded FMLA under the FFCRA is in addition to employees’ preexisting leave entitlements.
 Under the FFCRA, the employee may choose to use existing paid vacation, personal, medical, or sick leave from his or her paid leave policy to supplement the amount the employee receives from paid sick leave or expanded family and medical leave, up to the employee’s normal earnings.
 Note, however, that employers are not entitled to a tax credit for any paid sick leave or expanded family and medical leave that is not required to be paid or exceeds the limits set forth under Emergency PSLA and the Emergency FMLA.